-- o Participant 13 had a stable emissions profile without even a single of the pilot 28 days below the Budget. - o Participant 14 was almost always below budget but tracked in 5 days huge Mobility, Housing or Purchases.
+Participant 13 had a stable emissions profile without even a single of the pilot 28 days below the Budget.

+Participant 14 was mostly below budget but tracked 5 days with huge Mobility, Housing or Purchases.

 This suggests that some participants may have unsustainable fixed routines, while others may be highly impacted by quite infrequent events.

 This is a useful insight, highlighting the importance of being aware of both when designing policies and interventions for sustainable lifestyles.